AdobeDocs/commerce-admin.en/help/content-design/aem-assets.md

 ## What changes when you enable the integration

-After enabling the AEM Assets Integration for Commerce,

-Products grid changes
+Catalog Store Configuration - New section to manage the AEM Assets integration Products grid changes

-Product
+Product details page - no change, except assets displayed will be coming from the AEM DAM